tahoe-lafs/pycryptopp/README.txt

 BOOK REVIEW

-If you are not already acquainted with modern cryptography, buy a copy of Ferguson and Schneier's book "Practical Cryptography" and read it.
+If you are not already acquainted with modern cryptography, buy a copy of Ferguson, Schneier, and Kohno "Cryptography Engineering" and read it.
 It is easy going and will increase your understanding greatly.

 ACKNOWLEDGEMENTS